Professor of Law

 J.D., Rutgers University School of Law - Camden

 During the spring of 2012, Professor Family was a Visiting Scholar at Queen Mary School of Law in London, England.
-She received the 2011 Douglas E. Ray Excellence in Faculty Scholarship Award.
-Also, the National Administrative Law Judiciary Foundation selected Professor Family as its 2010 Fellow.
+She received the 2011 Douglas E. Ray Excellence in Faculty Scholarship Award and the National Administrative Law Judiciary Foundation selected Professor Family as its 2010 Fellow.
+Her article, Administrative Law through the Lens of Immigration Law, was selected for reprinting in an anthology of immigration law scholarship.
+Professor Family also is a Fellow of the American Bar Association’s American Bar Foundation.

 - Administrative Law Through the Lens of Immigration Law, 64 Admin.
 L. Rev. 565 (2012).